Posts

 • When first learning the ins and outs of writing in primary school, I latched onto complex sentences and have yet to let go.

-• I am an Oxford comma evangelist.
+• I am an Oxford/serial comma evangelist.
 It helps with readability, and I like them.
+They’re important for avoiding ambiguity.
 I will fight you on this.

 • I love en dashes.
 I don’t use many em dashes, though.
 I’m not American, nor an LLM.